OpenAtom-Linyaps/linyaps/docs/pages/en/guide/start/how_to_use.md

 # Build Linglong applications

-Here, we use `deepin-calculator` as an example for building a Linglong application from source code.
+Taking [deepin-calculator](https://github.com/linuxdeepin/deepin-calculator.git) as an example, introduce the process of building a Linglong package from source code.

 ## Create Linglong project